patrikstaaf/todo-php/README.md

 -   As a user I'm able to move a task from one list to another.

--   As a user I'm able to share lists with other users.
+-   As a user I'm able to add share a list of tasks with another user.

+-   As a user I'm able to search for tasks.

+-   As a user I'm able to mark all tasks in a list as completed with one click.

 ## Installation